Email outreach is a powerful way to establish email connections with potential clients and leads.

 As you can see, the overall tone of the email is like writing to an old friend while still being respectful.
 However, none of that matters if you don’t do your research on the prospect.
 Send an article that you liked from them or mention a mutual interest.
 Anything that will show the potential client that you care and are willing to put in the effort in this business relationship.

-Let’s see quickly now what the pros and cons of the sniper approach in email outreach are:
+Let’s quickly see what the pros and cons of the sniper approach in email outreach are:

 |Advantages of sniper outreach||Disadvantages of sniper outreach|

 |– You’ll be more successful outreaching famous bloggers, influencers, and authoritative figures in your respective field.||– It’s a manual process.|